Chiropractic services policy

 Radiological investigations undertaken by chiropractors can only be paid by the agent when performed by an appropriately licensed practitioner.
 All radiological investigations are paid in accordance with the WorkSafe Chiropractic Fee Schedule.

-A chiropractor may complete a subsequent certificate of capacity if the injured worker's capacity for work is impacted due to a work-related injury.
+A chiropractor can issue a subsequent certificate of capacity if the worker's capacity for work is affected because of a work-related injury.

 Return to Work Case Conferences